yeulih/semanticSimilarity/README.md

 ### Save BERT locally for offline use
 To save BERT locally for offline use:
-1. In your activated virtual environment, run
+1. After loading the model and tokenizer once, in your activated virtual environment, run `python` to invoke the Python interpretor as an interactive shell.
+This enables you to Python code line-by-line and see the results immediately.
+   >{!TIP]
+   Exit the interactive shell at any time by running `exit`.
+2. Run the following commands
 ```
 save_dir = "./models/bert-base-uncased"
 model.save_pretrained(save_dir)